 "Hereditary property is as sacred as individual property."
 The socialist system of Rodbertus takes this eternal institution of human society as its starting point.
 With the complete nationalization of the means of production, all private capital disappears, only to be transformed into social national capital.
-This means: private persons surrender to the State their right to draw profits from their own capital, i.e. the function of maintaining the workers' wages at the level required for the sustenance of their labour power is fulfilled now by the social group which rules over the workers; the will of this social group is codified in law and it takes on the role previously exercised by private capitalists.
-The constant replacement of social capital takes place on the assumption of the accumulation in the hands of the dominant social group - acting through the State - of the whole sum of that wealth produced at each given moment which remains after deducting the wages of the "producers of material goods", i.e. that sum which incessantly grows in accord with the rising productivity of labour.
+This means: private persons surrender to the State their right to draw profits from their own capital, i.e. the function of maintaining the workers' wages at the level required for the sustenance of their labour power is fulfilled which he found himself unable to abandon, in spite of his socialism.
+The Marxists are quite incapable of understanding that this scholar, "rock solid" in his own convictions, devised his socialist plans, his socialist ideal, in accord with the class interests of privileged society - class interests which the Marxists believe he defended only in his practical, but not his theoretical, activity.